MattDodsonEnglish/English-Learning-Wiki/README.md

 * **Ownership of their Learning.** This combines all of the above.
 You must care about learning.
 No teacher or no amount of classes can make you care.
     Why should a teacher care more about how you use a language than you do?
-A dirty secret of teaching is that the best students don't need a teacher and the worst students will never learn.
+A dirty secret of teaching is that the good students don't need a teacher and the bad students won't learn anyway.

-    My joy of teaching comes from two things.
-1) Teaching good students (who really don't need me) 2)
-    Helping a bad student realize how to be a good one (so they really won't need me).
+    My joy of teaching, which is not inconsiderable, comes from two things.
+1) Teaching good students (who really don't need me) 2) Helping bad students realize how to be a good ones (so they really won't need me).

+    Am I saying teachers are useless?
+No, obviously no. However, we must understand a teacher's function.
+All a teacher can do is show a student the path.
+A good
+    teacher shows the path very clearly.
+An exceptional teacher inspires the how a student walks down a certain path.

   ===============

   I speak a foreign language, I work with people learning foreign languages.
 People who achieve mastery fall into two